dmsi-io/get-secretmanager-secrets/README.md

 the mask of the build to reduce the chance of it being printed or logged by later steps.

 ## Prerequisites

 - This action requires Google Cloud credentials that are authorized to access the secrets being requested.
 See the Authorization section below for more information.

 - This action runs using Node 16.
 If you are using self-hosted GitHub Actions runners, you must use runner version [2.285.0](https://github.com/actions/virtual-environments) or newer.

 ## Usage

+#### Environment Secrets Usage

+This GitHub Action has been bootstrapped to be a new and improved version of [gha-secret-manager][gha-original].
+This time it has been forked from an existing repo so it now is coded with TypeScript and will support Workload Identity Federation.

+The purpose of the original action was to facilitate environmental secrets based on branching/tagging strategy.
+This functionality has been added to this GHA in the form of a new optional input: `env_secrets`.
+More on this [below](#environment-secrets).

 ```yaml
 jobs: